vincemic/cv/README.md

 - Kingdom Financial Holdings
   - Created “Western Union” style money transfer system for web-based orders using ASP.NET, SOAP and Window Forms based applications.

 **LiquidMatrix**, Orchard Park, New York
 **Chief Architect**
 *August 2001 – March 2002*

 I was the chief architect and software developer for ActiveCampus eMarketing 2.0.
 This product is based on Microsoft .NET platform.
 The product has Internet front-end based on ASP.NET and middleware components based on SOAP/Web Services and Microsoft SQL Server.
 As the lead architect and project manager my responsibilities included developing and delivering comprehensive training on .NET technologies for the development team.
 I designed new and innovative applications delivered as ASP.NET Web based interfaces and .NET desktop applications.

+- Developed Object-to-Relational framework for ADO.NET, before NHibernate and Entity Framework were available.

 **Reciprocal**, Buffalo, New York
 **Software Architect Enterprise Management Systems** *January 1997 – July 2001*

 I spearheaded research, design, and implementation of a sophisticated datacenter enterprise management system for a heterogeneous network of SUN, Microsoft NT, and Nortel equipment using BMC Patrol and IBM Micromuse Netcool/Omnibus.
 I developed Knowledge Modules for proprietary applications using BMC Patrol Agents and BMC Patrol PSL.
 The system centralized management of operations for three production datacenters and one disaster recovery site.
 I created software and documentation for the installation of new datacenters.
 I successfully led a four-week project to install a digital rights clearinghouse datacenter implementation for Mitsubishi in Yokohama, Japan.

+- Check Point Firewall Administrator
+- EMC Storage Administrator
+- Sun Solaris Unix Administrator

 **Client Logic**, Buffalo, New York
 **Chief System Software Architect**
 *January 1996 – January 1997*